OPENAIRINTERFACE/openairinterface5g/common/utils/threadPool/thread-pool.md

 The clients can create one or more thread pools with init_tpool() the params string structure: describes a list of cores, separated by "," that run a worker thread

+If the core exists on the CPU, the thread pool initialization sets the affinity between this thread and the related code (use negative values is allowed, so the thread will never be mapped on a specific core).

 The threads are all Linux real time scheduler, their name is set automatically is "Tpool_<core id>"

 ## adding jobs